jjloyola/bep-grasp/SourceCode/BEP-GRASP/README.md

 **solver:** Contains the GRASP structure, methods that generate the initial solution, and the methods used by the local search algorithm (Hill Climbing) for post-processing.

-### 4. Bash files for experiments

-To execute experiments, three bash files are available.

-**bash-bep-Random.sh:** test on randomly generated instances **bash-bep-Real.sh:** test on real case based instances **bash-bep-Real_bus-var.sh:** test on one real-based instance, changing the number of buses.